SummaryRead the full fact sheet

 - help people feel less alone if they exercise with others.

 While the exact cause of depression isn't known, a number of things can be associated with its development.
-Generally, depression does not result from a single event, but from a combination of recent events and other longer-term or personal factors (such as family history, personality, serious medical illness or drug and alcohol use).
+Generally, depression does not result from a single cause, but from a combination of biological factors (such as family history, serious medical illness or drug and alcohol use), early childhood experiences, personality factors, recent stressful life events and other personal factors.

 Exercise and depression evidence

-Some studies have found that exercise can be a moderately helpful treatment for mild to moderate depression in adults, and may be as helpful in preventing or treating mild to moderate depression as psychological therapy and antidepressants.
+Some studies have found that exercise can be a moderately helpful treatment for mild to moderate depression in adults.
+Exercise should therefore be considered as an important lifestyle change that is used in addition to other treatments for depression.

 Tips to help you get started

 - Do what is enjoyable – people with anxiety or depression often lose interest and pleasure in doing things they once enjoyed.
-Plan activities that you used to find enjoyable, interesting, relaxing or satisfying with friends or family – with time the pleasure you feel from doing these activities will return.
+Plan activities that you used to find enjoyable, interesting, relaxing or satisfying with friends or family – with time these activities will become enjoyable again.

 - Include other people – people with anxiety or depression often withdraw from others, but continuing to socialise is an important part of recovery.
-Staying connected with friends and family can help increase wellbeing, confidence and provide opportunities to socialise.
+Staying connected with friends and family can help increase wellbeing and confidence and provide opportunities to socialise.

 - Make a plan – planning a routine can help people become more active.
 Make sure some form of exercise is included each day.
 Try to stick to the plan as closely as possible, but be flexible.